A Gold Star widow says Trump understood her loss

 "Tell them their father was a great hero that I respected," Trump said.

-Toward the end of the call, the President told De Alencar to take care of herself and extended an invitation to visit the White House.
+The President told De Alencar to take care of herself and extended an invitation to visit the White House.
 "If you're around Washington, you come over and see me in the Oval Office," he said.

 De Alencar said it was important to record the call.